gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 ## Part 6:  Installing Packages
 R contains thousands upon thousands of sets of functions organized into "Packages".
 These packages can be created and submitted by anyone to the primary package repository called [CRAN](https://cran.r-project.org).
-Another large repository for many bioinformatic packages can be found at [Bioconductor]().
+Another large repository for many bioinformatic packages can be found at [Bioconductor](https://bioconductor.org).
 These packages normally have very specific sets of functions, and often are accompanied by a manual, tutorial (called a vinette), and sometimes a scientific publication.
 Here we will learn how to install and utilize some customized functions in an R package.

-I actually build an R package called "[OptM](https://CRAN.R-project.org/package=OptM)", which you can read about on the CRAN website link.
+I actually built an R package called "[OptM](https://CRAN.R-project.org/package=OptM)", which you can read about on the CRAN website link.
 Rather than go into details about what it does (see the [README](https://cran.r-project.org/web/packages/OptM/readme/README.html) page), let's just try to install it and test it out.

 ```R
 # Install "OptM" from CRAN